ehwest/mdn_qms/source/Quality_Manual/README.md

         3.  **This device is not intended to replace self-monitoring practices advised by a physician.**

-Web-site content (and/or any distributed promotional information) for the T1Pal "device" is expected to meet all labelling requirements.

-However, "protections against unauthorized access to and modification of data" is provided by T1Pal features and functions that must be validated.
-For this reason, this QMS includes "Product Definition", "Product Development", and "System Design" sections needed to convey how this achievement is accomplished and validated.

-The order of the folders and files of the QMS system is not intended to convey any particular meaning, except that as a whole, the folders, documents, and their links within this QMS "git" management system capture the complete definition of the QMS.

-Within each document in the system, helpful (but not required) metadata is included within the file identifying the repository root, folder name, and file name.
-This practice is only intended to facilitate automated assembly and export of Quality Management System documents for casual use.

-Authoritative and controlling Quality Management System documents are available for exraction from the Quality Management System repository, and once they are extracted, the copies should not be considered authoritative and/or controlling.

-Only the repository "master" branch contains authoritative and/or controlling files.
-Other branches may be defined for the purposes of review and testing of the QMS system itself.

-The git "master" branch of the git repository is the authoritative, approved, operational set of documents that make up the Quality Management System for Medical Data Networks, LLC.

-Individuals may opt to "clone" the entire repository for local off-line reference, and/or may periodically synchronize their own local copy with the controlled "master" branch controlled repository.

-A globally unique and immutable electronic "hash" signature computed upon change to any aspect of the Quality Management System is used by the github storage system may be used to determine that a copy of the repository is (and all of the files within it are) identical to the "master" branch of the Quality Management System repository.

-This conveniently enables all consumers of the Quality Management System data procesing tools to determine whether or not they have an exact copy of all of the applicable documents.
+This conveniently enables all users of the Quality Management System data procesing tools to determine whether or not they have an exact copy of all of the applicable documents.
 It also enables convenient read-only access to all incremental changes to any file that is part of the Quality Management System electronic record set.
 This ensures compliance with FDA Part 11 regulations for audit trail capabilities.

 # Change Control

-Note that the each and every one of the above folder names and the files within each such folder, and their links to other specific QMS folders within the Quality Management System repository,  altogether completely describe the Medical Data Networks LLC Quality Management System.
+Each and every one of the Quality System folder names and the files within each such folder, and their links to other specific QMS folders within the Quality Management System repository,  altogether completely describe the Medical Data Networks LLC Quality Management System.

 The integrity and traceability of all changes to the Quality Management system is maintained in a "git" repository having its document root located here:  https://github.com/ehwest/mdn_qms.
 It should be noted that the "master" branch of this repository is the current operational repository of the QMS.
 Other branches may be used to draft and test changes to the QMS, but are not further described within the QMS.